0xAX/linux-insides/Cgroups/cgroups1.md

 Where for example `ccs_online` and `ccs_offline` callbacks are called after a cgroup successfully will complete all allocations and a cgroup will be before releasing respectively.
 The `early_init` flags marks subsystems which may/should be initialized early.
 The `id` and `name` fields represents unique identifier in the array of registered subsystems for a cgroup and `name` of a subsystem respectively.
 The last - `root` fields represents pointer to the root of of a cgroup hierarchy.

-Of course the `cgroup_subsys` structure bigger and has other fields, but it is enough for now.
+Of course the `cgroup_subsys` structure is bigger and has other fields, but it is enough for now.
 Now as we got to know important structures related to `cgroups` mechanism, let's return to the `cgroup_init_early` function.
 Main purpose of this function is to do early initialization of some subsystems.
 As you already may guess, these `early` subsystems should have `cgroup_subsys->early_init = 1`.
 Let's look what subsystems may be initialized early.

 After the definition of the two local variables we may see following lines of code: